burakberkkeskin/crtforge/README.md

 ## Quick Start

-- You can create the fullchain cert within a second:
+📄 You can create the fullchain certificate within a second:

 ```bash
 $ crtforge myApp api.myapp.com app.myapp.com